shadowc/jsfusion/README.md

 ### New bind strategies

-New types if bind can be easily implemented and even extended by using a plugin type system.
+New types of bind can be easily implemented and even extended by using a plugin type system.

 ### `data-ref` for references to inner elements